ForsenPlace/Script/README.md

 ## Instructions

-If you have just placed a pixel wait the 5 minutes delay before running the extension.

 1. Install the [Tampermonkey](https://www.tampermonkey.net) browser extension.
 2. [Click this](https://github.com/ForsenPlace/Script/raw/main/script.user.js).
 Tampermonkey should let you install the script.
 Click on **Install**.
 3. Restart your browser.